kevonc/kevoncheung.com/content/articles/20201118-copywriting-dave-gerhardt.md

 - He speaks the annoying truth

-## Let’s look at each one in detail!
+## Let's look at each one in detail!

 ### He writes like he talks

 To a lot of us, when we first write marketing copies, somehow we always go for a commercial, robotic type of tone as if that is the golden standard.

-Dave doesn’t do that.
+Dave doesn't do that.
 When you read his words, you feel that he is talking to you like a friend on the phone.

 <img src="/images/blog/copywriting-dave-gerhardt-3.png" alt="Image 3 from copywriting-dave-gerhardt" />